Breastfeeding More Than One Baby

 You may be worried you won't have enough milk for two babies or more but the human body is amazing!
 Breasts can produce enough milk to feed your babies for as long as you and they want to.
 Here are some tips to help you maximise and maintain your milk supply;

 - Start From Birth.
-Breast-feeding your newborn's as soon after birth as you can and at least eight to 12 times every 24 hours will help you establish your milk supply.
-The more often you breast-feed, the more milk you'll produce.
-If your babies are in the neonatal unit staff will support you to feed your babies expressed breastmilk if they cannot breastfeed for themselves yet.
+Breast feeding your newborn baby's as soon as possible after birth and if possible at least 8 to 12 times every 24 hours will help you establish your milk supply.
+The more often you breast feed, the more milk you'll produce.
+If your babies are in the neonatal unit staff will support you to feedthem expressed breastmilk if they cannot breastfeed for themselves yet.

 Antenatal Expression.
 When you know you are having twins or triplets you may want to consider antenatal hand expression.
 This can ensure you have a supply of frozen colostrum ready for when the babies are born in case it is needed and reduce the need for formula to be given to your babies. *Click here* for more information.